Yiddishe-Kop/yiddishe-kop-2021/content/articles/pr-denied-by-iranian-law.md

 title: My PR was denied by Iranian Law
 description: My surprise when my pull-request was denied by Iranian law
 createdAt: 2020-09-03
-image: P_Ne56WEe5s
+image: /img/israel-iran.png
 ---

 ### Contributing to the Laravel ecosystem

-This morning I discovered a useful [Laravel package](https://github.com/armancodes/laravel-download-link) for generating download links for files, that has some useful features, like expiry time, restricted IP addresses.
+I recently discovered a valuable [Laravel package](https://github.com/armancodes/laravel-download-link) for generating download links for files, featuring useful capabilities such as expiry time and IP address restrictions.

-One thing was missing: assigning the DownloadLink for a specific user, so for example when somebody purchases a digital product we can generate a DownloadLink that will only allow him to download the file, and nobody else.
+However, one critical feature was missing: the ability to assign a DownloadLink to a specific user.
+This would enable scenarios where, for instance, a customer purchasing a digital product could receive a DownloadLink that only permits them to download the file.

-So I thought this is a good opportunity to contribute to the Laravel ecosystem 💡.
-I went ahead and [forked the repo](https://github.com/Yiddishe-Kop/laravel-download-link), added the functionality to assign a DownloadLink to a user, & submitted a [pull-request](https://github.com/armancodes/laravel-download-link/pull/9) (PR) to the owner of the repo, with a detailed explanation what I'm doing.
+Recognizing this as an opportunity to contribute to the Laravel ecosystem, I [forked the repository](https://github.com/Yiddishe-Kop/laravel-download-link), implemented the user assignment functionality, and submitted a comprehensive [pull-request](https://github.com/armancodes/laravel-download-link/pull/9) to the repository owner with detailed documentation of the changes.

-The owner of the repo was very fast, and within an hour already added some more features (assigning DownloadLinks to a list of users) and added tests.
-This is unlike some [other PRs](https://github.com/inertiajs/inertia/pull/141) I opened, that are currently waiting for months...
+The repository owner responded promptly, adding additional features (including support for assigning DownloadLinks to multiple users) and comprehensive tests within an hour.
+This swift response contrasted sharply with [other pull requests](https://github.com/inertiajs/inertia/pull/141) I had submitted, which remained pending for months.

 ### Tehran, Iran

-Some time later I checked back on the PR, and I was surprised to see that it has been closed, and not merged 😕.
-I opened it up, and this is what greeted me:
+When I later checked the status of my pull request, I was surprised to discover it had been closed without being merged.
+Upon investigation, I found the following message from the repository owner:

 > Hi, Thanks for your great idea.
 I'm SO SORRY to tell you that I cannot merge this PR.
 There is a law in my country that we MUST NOT have any relationship with people from Israel or the Israel government.
 I hope you understand this, and again thanks for your time.

-Turns out he's from Tehran, Iran; and he saw on my [GitHub profile](https://github.com/Yiddishe-Kop) that I'm from Jerusalem, Israel.

-I was very surprised and also hurt.
-This is the first time I experienced the conflict between Israel & Iran first hand.
-I also never thought that Iran would have has such laws.

-But hey, maybe I'm a Palestinian living in Jerusalem?
-Or does Iranian law not differentiate?! 🙃 _\[...aaahhh, my profile name is_ **yiddishe-kop** _😉\]_

-I thought for a moment how to respond, and this is how I replied:
+The developer was based in Tehran, Iran, and had identified my location as Jerusalem, Israel through my [GitHub profile](https://github.com/Yiddishe-Kop).

+This experience was both surprising and disheartening, representing my first direct encounter with how geopolitical tensions between Israel and Iran manifest in the technical community.
+I had not previously been aware of such legal restrictions in Iran.

+The situation raised questions about the scope of these laws – would they apply to a Palestinian resident of Jerusalem, or does Iranian legislation make such distinctions?
+Given my profile username "yiddishe-kop," my background was perhaps apparent.

+After careful consideration, I responded with the following message:

 > That's very sad, @armancodes.
 I hope one day your country removes this restriction, just like my country has never put such restrictions.
 However I'm sure that your governments restrictions don't represent your views 🤷‍♂️ .
 Good luck anyway! 😃

-A friend later suggested that I should've responded like so 😅:
+A colleague later humorously suggested an alternative response:

-> Hi, I'm from the IRGC secret intelligence _🕵️‍♂️_, we just wanted to test your loyalty to the regime, therefore we create fake accounts.
+> Hi, I'm from the IRGC secret intelligence 🕵️‍♂️, we just wanted to test your loyalty to the regime, therefore we create fake accounts.
 You can merge the PR without any problem

-💡 🙃

-### OpenSource, Earth
+### Open Source Community Response

-Meanwhile, a few days later somebody posted this on [Hackernews](https://insin.github.io/react-hn/#/story/24364793?_k=l43je0), and it was trending on the top of the list.
-People were discussing if the Iranian violated GitHub's TOS, and how an Iranian is using GitHub when Iran is currently under US sanctions.
+Several days later, this incident was posted on [Hacker News](https://insin.github.io/react-hn/#/story/24364793?_k=l43je0) and gained significant attention, reaching the top of the trending list.
+The discussion centered around whether the Iranian developer had violated GitHub's Terms of Service and the broader implications of Iranian citizens using GitHub while Iran remains under US sanctions.

-Another interesting development - [Behdad Esfahbod](https://github.com/behdad), an Iranian/Canadian open-source programmer, [well known](https://www.wikiwand.com/en/Behdad_Esfahbod) for his very large open source projects like [HarfBuzz](https://github.com/harfbuzz/harfbuzz), (who recently [had an ordeal](https://medium.com/@behdadesfahbod/if-you-read-one-thing-from-me-please-be-this-2262ec7b8af2) with the IRGC) [commented on the repo](https://github.com/armancodes/laravel-download-link/pull/9#issuecomment-686413931): **Just merge it.** Soon after that, the PR was suddenly locked for conversation by the owner.
+A notable development occurred when [Behdad Esfahbod](https://github.com/behdad), a prominent Iranian-Canadian open-source developer known for major projects like [HarfBuzz](https://github.com/harfbuzz/harfbuzz) (who had recently [experienced difficulties](https://medium.com/@behdadesfahbod/if-you-read-one-thing-from-me-please-be-this-2262ec7b8af2) with the IRGC), [commented on the repository](https://github.com/armancodes/laravel-download-link/pull/9#issuecomment-686413931) with a simple directive: **Just merge it.** Shortly after this intervention, the repository owner locked the conversation thread.

-### What's with the code?

-I'll probably just have to continue working on my fork of the repo for my own needs, but without being able to collaborate together, it is a loss for the open source community.

-We all hope that the Iranian people will be freed from their ayatollahs, and be able to collaborate with whoever they want.
+### Moving Forward

+As a result of these circumstances, I will likely need to continue developing my fork of the repository independently to meet my project requirements.
+However, this situation represents a broader loss for the open-source community, where collaboration and shared innovation are foundational principles.

+The hope remains that political restrictions will eventually be lifted, allowing developers worldwide to collaborate freely based on technical merit rather than geographical or political considerations.